maarten-pennings/303WIFILC01/6-webcfg/readme.md

 - Easiest would be to store the file on a plain `http` server, however `https` is the norm these days.
   We need to add an SSL library to the ESP firmware.
-- Easiest would be to have a server which doesn't need log-in, otherwise would have to add an authentication library and login credentials to the ESP firmware.
+- Easiest would be to have a server which doesn't need log-in, otherwise we would have to add an authentication library and login credentials to the ESP firmware.
 - Easiest would be to free-ride on existing services like `github` or `google docs`.
   Files on `github` are publicly readable (easy for the ESP), but also very publicly visible (everyone can find them), and every change needs a commit.
-A `google docs` file can be made publicly readable ("share public by anyone with link"), but as long as the link is kept private, the file is "unfiendable".
+A `google docs` file can be made publicly readable ("share public by anyone with link"), but as long as the link is kept private, the file is "unfindable".
   No commits needs for changes.
 - Easiest would be to have a plain _text_ file, because we need to load and parse the file on the ESP.
   So a `github` text file sounds good, but we found that a google spreadsheet can be downloaded as CSV,